run-ai/docs/docs/Researcher/workloads/training/distributed-training/quickstart-distributed-training.md

     runai distributed submit "workload-name" --framework PyTorch \
        -i kubeflow/pytorch-dist-mnist:latest --workers 2
        --gpu-request-type portion --gpu-portion-request 0.1 --gpu-devices-request 1 --cpu-memory-request 100M
     ```

     This would start a distributed training workload based on kubeflow/pytorch-dist-mnist:latest with one master and two workers.

+=== "CLI V1 [Deprecated]"
+    Copy the following command to your terminal.
+Make sure to update the below with the name of your project and workload:

+    ``` bash
+    runai config project "project-name"
+    runai submit-dist pytorch "workload-name" --workers=2 -g 0.1 \
+       -i kubeflow/pytorch-dist-mnist:latest
+    ```

+    This would start a distributed training workload based on kubeflow/pytorch-dist-mnist:latest with one master and two workers.